Jump to: Read full review

 Earning miles through bonus categories

 The Frontier Airlines World MasterCard® offers bonus miles for Frontier purchases and dining, but an abysmal value for most purchases.
 You’ll earn 5X miles on eligible purchases at flyfrontier.com, 3X miles on restaurant purchases and 1X miles on all other purchases.
 While a 5% earning rate is fantastic for Frontier purchases, the other categories aren't as rewarding.

 Profitable sign-up bonus and an annual $100 flight voucher

-This card’s sign-up bonus lets you Earn 40,000 bonus miles after spending $500 on purchases and paying the annual fee in full, both within the first 90 days.
+This card’s sign-up bonus lets you Earn 50,000 bonus miles after spending $500 on purchases within the first 90 days.
 Frontier claims that this is enough for two round-trip award tickets — here are some sample award flights you could score with this sign-up bonus:

 Denver (DEN) to San Juan (SJU) for 20,000 miles round-trip: